hansfdev/myportfolio/_projects/walmartland.md

 - Player data systems: currency, items, leaderboards.
 - Gameplay mechanics: physics mechanisms, minigame logic design and implementation.
 - UI implementation.
+- Some graphical elements like particles and dynamic effects.
+- Used experimental platform features to sync animations, audio and events in virtual concert.
+- Implemented a gamified DJ machine!
 - Bug and game exploit fixes.